 To treat sleeping disturbances, most people take pharmaceutical sleep aids such as Melatonin and Benadryl.
 However, the long-term use of these medications can be harmful, especially for mental health, and more natural alternatives (such as CBD patches, tinctures, drops, sprays) with less or no side-effects are now being considered.

 Modern research suggests that taking CBD for sleep problems can help achieve a good night’s slumber.
-From reducing anxiety, stress and pain to regulating sleep cycles, there are many ways CBD can help improve your quality of sleep.
+With significant scientific evidence supporting claims of CBD and sleep improvement, here’s why you should consider CBD to relieve your sleeping problems.

 The dosage of CBD to be effective, and the time you take it depends on many factors – weight, body chemistry, and most importantly the nature of your sleeping problems.
 Most clinical trials evaluating CBD and sleep involved giving subjects somewhere between 25mg -1,500 mg of CBD per day.
 For CBD oil, a half a dropper per day suffices.